Super Bowl-bound Chiefs are built around Patrick Mahomes

 “They’re all part of that, giving us the opportunity to do what Brett can do by bringing these guys in,” Reid said.
 “But the process he goes through, he’s relentless.
 He’s committed.
 He’s got a great eye for talent.
 He’s fearless when it comes to the trades and drafts and all those things.
 It’s been fun for me to watch.”

-Reid used to hold both titles of coach and general manager when he was with the Eagles.
+Reid used to hold both titles of coach and general manager when he was with the Philadelphia Eagles, Kansas City’s opponent in the Super Bowl next weekend.
 But when he took over the Chiefs in 2013, he decided to step away from front-office work and focus solely on his first love: coaching.

 The decision to draft Mahomes four years later got his blessing, of course, and it was then-GM John Dorsey who had the final say.
 But it was Veach, then the co-director of player personnel, who stood on the table and stumped for him.